filecoin-project/eudico/chain/consensus/tendermint/README.md

 ```

-#### Benchmarking
+#### Benchmarks

-To perform simple benchmarking for a working deployment run the following:
+To perform simple benchmarks for the running deployment:
 ```
-./eudico tendermint benchmark
+./eudico benchmark consensus
 ```